Multiplication KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 Multiplication activities Year 4

-Fluency in this understanding at Year 4 will help students when they get to Year 5 and come across other terms such as prime, prime factors, highest common factor and lowest common factor.
+Fluency in this at Year 4 will help students when they get to Year 5 and come across other terms such as: prime, prime factors, highest common factor, lowest common multiple and lowest common factor.
 There is no reason why these terms could not be introduced during Year 3.

 For the lesson, students should be challenged to make all the ways that they can to come up with a specific product.
 They should have resources like counters so that they can make arrays should they wish.